MicrosoftExcell/Advanced-Project/README.md

 ## List of Ideas
 Initial brainstorming of project focus.\
-Contains table of ideas, feasibility, potential datasets and current research on subject.
+Contains table of ideas, feasibility, potential datasets and current research on subject.\
-Lists possible research questions
+Lists possible research questions.

 ## Crowdsourcing Proposal
-Outlines aims, potential dataset, questioning strategy as well as reasoning behind a crowdsourcing proposal to connect annotator\
-demographics to the demographics mentioned in toxic comments.
+Outlines aims, potential dataset, questioning strategy as well as reasoning behind a crowdsourcing proposal to connect annotator demographics to the demographics mentioned in toxic comments.

 ## Meeting Notes
-Contains summaries of discussions held in supervisor meetings as well.\
+Contains summaries of discussions held in supervisor meetings.
 Goes over the week's progress, results, and aims for the next week.\
-Labelled by date, although some are missing due to continuing work from previous week and so having little to show/focused on\
-coursework that week/did not make progress due to personal circumstances.
+Labelled by date, although some are missing due to continuing work from previous week and so having little to show/focused on coursework that week/did not make progress due to personal circumstances.

 ## Literature
 ### Literature Review